edankwan/penis.js/README.md

 License
 ---
-penis.js is currently under **Giant Penis License(GPL)** which is a deformed M.I.T license included a penis acsii code.
+penis.js is currently under **Giant Penis License(GPL)** which is a deformed M.I.T license included a penis ascii code.